strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 "port": 443,
 ```

-You will then need to start LoopBack using `sudo`, as ports below 1024 are privileged ports, entering your system password when prompted:
+As ports below 1024 are privileged ports, you will now need to start LoopBack using `sudo`, entering your system password when prompted:

 ```bash
 $ sudo node .